The Fellowships Program

 At its best, experiential learning allows a student to practice skills and explore more deeply principles acquired through coursework.
 Most often the opportunity to discover and create on one’s own builds confidence and passion.
 Students return to the classroom with renewed interest and focus.

-- Development of critical reflection skills
+- Develop critical reflection skills

 The Honors Program

 The Honors program is a culminating experience in the major field, for seniors only.
 It is the principal means whereby a student may do more independent, intensive, and individual work than can be done in the regular degree programs.
 The Honors work offers an excellent introduction to graduate study as it employs the full resources of library and laboratory and encourages independent research and study.

 All Honors programs include a project of a scholarly and creative nature.
 This project can be research culminating in a written report or thesis, or it can be a creative project as represented by an original production.
 An oral presentation of the final project is also expected.
 A copy of the final report or production is placed in a permanent file or on display in the library.